-The Respect Collaboration of Schools is a range of provisions which incorporates:
+The Respect Collaboration of Schools is a range of schools which incorporates:

 - Kingsmead School

-- Bridge Street School
+- Bridge Street School -Pupil Referral Unit (Primary and Secondary)

 - Castle School

 The majority of pupils have Social, Emotional and Mental Health Difficulties as their primary area of need alongside additional learning needs.
-Within our Enhance Care and Hospital provision we provide education and support for pupils who are in hospital on the Puffin Ward at The Royal Derby Hospital for short or long term and we also provide education for pupils who cannot attend school for health reasons.
-Their education may be in the home or at another suitable venue by arrangement.
+Within our provision we provide support for pupils who are in hospital on the Children's Ward's at The Royal Derby Hospital for short or long term and we also provide co-ordination of education for pupils who cannot attend school for health reasons.
+This involves liaison between a mentor and the school which the pupil is on roll at.